X-Ray Crystallography Core Facility

 Services provided by the Facility include: aid in crystallization; X-ray characterization of crystals; X-ray data collection in-house and at the synchrotron, processing and quality analysis of data; and structure determination and display.

-List of Services/technologies provides by X-ray Crystallography Core Facility:
+Services/technologies provided by X-ray Crystallography Core Facility:

 - Providing experimental and computational facilities for X-ray based structure analysis and refinement, and for supporting structure determination by crystallography, and computational methods.